-British media say 47-year-old Darren Osborne is the man who allegedly drove a van into a crowd of people leaving a north London mosque very early Monday morning.
+British media say 47-year-old Darren Osborne is the man who allegedly drove a van into a crowd of people leaving a north London mosque very early Monday.
 Police have not yet confirmed the suspect's identity.

 The BBC reports that Osborne "was held on suspicion of attempted murder and later further arrested over alleged terror offences."

 One man was pronounced dead at the scene outside the Finsbury Park Mosque on Seven Sisters Road, and several others were wounded, as The Two-Way reported:

 "Deputy Assistant Commissioner Neil Basu said, "The attack unfolded whilst a man was receiving first aid from the public at the scene."
 Police say it is not yet clear whether the man's death was a result of the attack."

 NPR's Frank Langfitt spoke in London to local artist Ferhat Laichour, who says he arrived 10 minutes after the attack and heard the van's driver saying, "Let me kill, let me kill."

 The BBC says Osborne, a father of four, is reportedly from the Cardiff, Wales, area.

 Osborne's family released a statement saying, "We are massively in shock, it's unbelievable, it still hasn't really sunk in.
 We are devastated for the families, our hearts go out to those who've been injured."